 The seafood market has what is fresh and when they are sold out they close for the day.
 There is nothing in “the back”, and your options are what you see.
 Luca was brave enough to try his first oyster – not a fan but sampling the different types of food is exactly what traveling is about.

-We cooked most of our meals in our apartment we rented from Airbnb.
-But, I would recommend that you eat out for some meals in order to taste the flavours of the local chefs.
+The apartment we rented from is no longer available, but this apartment is located in the same building and offers even better views.
+The location is great to get to the market and to the beach, you feel right in the centre of all things amazing.
+We cooked most of our meals in the apartment we rented from VRBO.
+I would recommend that you eat out for some meals in order to taste the flavours of the local chefs and great seafood.
 They love to use butter and we love they do too!

 Bar Jean – A very busy restaurant, and after eating there we found out why.
 Great flavours, good size portions and the place to be.
 The French eat late, so if your kids are hungry this may take a while to get into or plan to go earlier.
 Otherwise, you can order a glass of wine and sit on the steps to wait for a spot to open.